 Bayous and Swamps: Where are they commonly found?

-This is an interactive map of waterbodies from the continental United States.
-It shows the locations of bodies named Bayou or Swamp.
+This is an interactive map of wetlands from the continental United States.
+It shows the locations of water bodies named Bayou, Swamp, Bog, Marsh, Slough, and Coulee.
 For names and types hover over the map.
-Zoom in to see all water bodies in detail.
+Zoom out to see Alaska and Hawaii.
+Zoom in to see all wetlands in detail.

 The definition for Bayous from the National Geographic Encyclopedia states that "A bayou is a slow-moving creek or a swampy section of a river or a lake.
 They are usually found in flat areas where water collects in pools.
 Bayous are often associated with the southeastern part of the United States.
 Bayous are usually shallow and sometimes heavily wooded.
 They can be freshwater, saltwater, or a combination of both."